 - necessary segregation has been made in the matter of storage of fast moving and relatively slow moving items and easier accessibility has been arranged for the former type.

 Also, it should be ensured that the goods are adequately insured against fire, theft, etc. and that conditions of the insurance policy are complied with.

-- All deliveries from the sales-godown under all circumstances, should be made on delivery notes signed and authorised the Sales Department.
+- All deliveries from the sales-godown under all circumstances, should be made on delivery notes signed and authorised by the Sales Department.
 Where credit is to be allowed to the customer, the Sales Department should obtain the prior approval of the Accounts Departments.

 - The requisition slip should be prepared in quadruplicate.
-The original copy should be retained the Sales Department as a permanent record of the sale made.
+The original copy should be retained by the Sales Department as a permanent record of the sale made.
 Two copies should be forwarded to the Stock Department.
-This department in turn should retain one copy in its record as evidence of goods having been issued, after it has been acknowledged the Despatch Department and surrender the other to the Despatch Section along with the goods.
+This department in turn should retain one copy in its record as evidence of goods having been issued, after it has been acknowledged by the Despatch Department and surrender the other to the Despatch Section along with the goods.
 The fourth copy should go to the Accounts Department.
 It will the basis on which the Accounts Department shall prepare the bill for the customer on receiving a copy of the despatch note from the Despatch Department.

 - The Stock Department, on releasing the goods, should make an entry on the Bin/Stock Card.

 - The goods on release from the sale godown should be sent to the Despatch Department, alongwith both the copies of the requisition slip; one should be obtained back duly signed in acknowledgement of the fact that the goods have been received for despatch.
 It should be placed on the file in the Stock Department.